CindyJS/CindyJS/ref/MIDI_Functions.md

     >   [-1,13],[76,1],[62,1],[-1,2],["goto",0]        //percussion
     > ]);

-In the above code snippet several percussion instruments are overlaid in the same "melody" and form a complex rhythmic pattern.
+In the above code snippet several percussion instruments are overlaid in the same “melody” and form a complex rhythmic pattern.
 The note `-1` is used as a pause.

 ### Tracks and Pieces of Music